Skip navigation

 November 21: Unintended Consequences: Submerged Settlements of Lake St. Clair

 In the mid-1800s, steam was harnessed to deepen the channels of the St. Clair Flats—causing rising waters to inundate the village of Belvidere and St. Felicity Church.
 Maritime archaeologist Dan Harrison shares the story of the city that vanished.
-Scroll down to register.
+Click the button below to register for this program.

 Upcoming Dates